 · Exercise.
 Regular exercise, even just walking every day, can help regulate your bowels.

 If you smoke, this could increase the irritation you feel from your overactive bladder.
-The smoking irritates the bladder, causing the unpleasant sensation.
+Also, smoking itself is a risk factor for developing overactive bladder.

-While these medications don’t help everyone and may cause some side effects, some people do find that they help make life a bit more bearable with this uncomfortable condition.
+While these medications don’t help everyone and may cause some side effects, many people find that they help make life with this uncomfortable condition a bit more bearable.